 Example: Your store generated Rs 10,00,000 in revenue from 2,000 orders over 12 months.
 Average purchase value = Rs 10,00,000 / 2,000 = Rs 500 per order.

 Use the most recent 12 months of data to avoid seasonal distortion.
-If your business is highly seasonal, use a full calendar year rather than a trailing 12 months.
+If your business runs highly seasonal, use a full calendar year instead of a trailing 12 months.

 Step 2: Calculate Purchase Frequency